De Halle, Geel, Belgium

 Group exhibition

-Once Upon a Time…, an exhibition curated by Tom Liekens and Glenn Geerinck.
-This multidisciplinary exhibition explores the enduring influence of fairy tales and their profound impact on visual art.
-Featuring a diverse group of artists, the exhibition examines how fairy tales continue to shape and inspire contemporary artistic practices.
+From April 4 to June 1, the Halle in Geel will be transformed into an enchanting and thought-provoking space with the exhibition Once Upon a Time…, curated by Tom Liekens and Glenn Geerinck.
+This multidisciplinary exhibition delves into the enduring influence of fairy tales and their profound impact on visual art.
+Featuring a diverse selection of artists, the exhibition examines how fairy tales continue to inspire and shape contemporary artistic expression.

-Through a mix of historical works and modern reinterpretations, the exhibition highlights the tension between the moralizing intent of traditional fairy tales and their contemporary adaptations.
+By presenting a blend of historical works and modern reinterpretations, the exhibition explores the tension between the moralizing intent of traditional fairy tales and their contemporary adaptations.
+Visitors will encounter a range of artistic mediums—paintings, sculptures, video works, and installations—that engage with the timeless themes of fairy tales: love and loss, innocence and corruption, fantasy and reality.